lscambo13/DualSpeaker-X01BD-ZenfoneMaxProM2/README.md

 Changelog:

-	Fixed module not installing on Stock Pie!
+	-Fixed module not installing on Stock Pie!

 ------------------------------------------------------------